 - Depending on the status of your driving record, your MN driver's license may be suspended for repeat offenses.

 - Depending on the severity of the violation, the state may also suspend your Minnesota driver's license.

 - You may see a spike in your car insurance rates.

 A late fee will be assessed if you fail to respond to your citation within the specified timeframe.
 The court will notify you by mail of this penalty.
 If you fail to pay the fine and late fee, the court will penalize you again.
 Any further silence on your behalf will prompt the Minnesota Driver and Vehicle Services (DVS) to act on behalf of the court and suspend your MN driver's license.

 Federal law mandates notifying your employer of receiving a traffic violation (parking tickets are exempt).
 This applies to all vehicles, including if cited while driving your own car.
 Consult Minnesota's CDL manual for more information on rules and regulations.

 You always have the right to challenge your MN traffic ticket in court.
 Learn how in our Fighting Your Traffic Ticket page.

-After submitting payment, be sure to take the time to review your driving record.
-Verify against clerical errors.
-Any unsubstantiated violation erroneously added to your record could cause your car insurance rates to jump, or even cause your Minnesota driver's license to be suspended or revoked.
+After submitting payment, be sure to take the time to review your Minnesota driving record and verify against clerical errors.
+Any violation mistakenly added to your record could cause your car insurance rates to jump, or even cause your Minnesota driver's license to be suspended or revoked.